djayepro3/Windows-Venv-Python-Setup/README.md

 ## 📂 Sample `requirements.txt`

 Create a new file to the current directory and save it as requirements.txt.
-Copy pasete the following and save it:
+Copy paste the following, save it, and install it as shown above:

 ```txt
 torch>=2.0.0